0j-xie0/node-auth-app-db/README.md

 •Used Bootstrap dismissable alerts for fron-end views
 ### •Used Passport Authentication Methods
 •implented local strategy
-### •Used Mongoose to interface between API & database
+### •Interfaced Mongoose with MongoDB.Atlas
-•Managed relational database translation between API & database Objects via ODM library
+•Used Mongoose models to map between API & MongoDB objects •Used Mongoose methods to validate and query data in MongoDB.Atlas